stm32duino/wiki_contrib/Astyle.md

 > Artistic Style is a source code indenter, formatter, and beautifier for the C, C++, C++/CLI, Objective‑C, C# and Java programming languages.

-GitHub action is used to ensure each PR (Pull Request) and `master` branch of the [STM32 core](https://github.com/stm32duino/Arduino_Core_STM32) follow the code style definition defined.
+GitHub action is used to ensure each PR (Pull Request) and `main` branch of the [STM32 core](https://github.com/stm32duino/Arduino_Core_STM32) follow the code style definition defined.

 Only sources files (`*.h`, `*.hpp`, `*.c`, `*.cpp`) from the following [STM32 core](https://github.com/stm32duino/Arduino_Core_STM32) directory lists are checked:
 * `cores/`